 Our goal is to help companies in their financing needs, while protecting the returns of our lenders.
 Therefore, we will only finance companies that were profitable in 2019 and experience a temporary setback due to coronavirus crisis.
-Moreover, we should be able to determine whether the company will recover when everything goes back to normal.
-As a result we will add criteria to our standard credit analysis and check if the company will be able to come back to the historical performance in a reasonable time.

 When can the guarantee be called?

 The state guarantee does not secure the continuance of a business.
 The business is merely provided with extra credit, to support the company during the coronavirus crisis.
 Nonetheless, no one can predict how the company will come out.
 In other words, your loan can default.